 Want to Learn to play the Japanese Koto

-For the first time, koto master Shirley Kazuyo Muramoto is offering two workshops for beginners interested in learning to play the koto Instruments and equipment will be provided for these meetings Limited to the first 5-10 participants
+Koto master Shirley Kazuyo Muramoto is offering workshops for beginners interested in learning to play the koto Instruments and equipment will be provided for these meetings Limited to the first 5-10 participants

 About Shirley Kazuyo Muramoto Shirley Kazuyo Muramoto was born and raised in the San Francisco Bay Area, and learned to play the koto from her mother, and jiuta shamisen from Kazue Kudo In 1976, Shirley Sensei received her Shihan€¯ degree (instructors license) with Yushusho (highest) honors from the Chikushi School in Fukuoka, Japan, and her "Dai Shihan" Masters degree from the same school in 2000 for her mastery of the koto.